Kisaeng: South Korea

 The 1970s onward saw kisaeng dances and vocabulary partially preserved in the contemporary Korean dance and theatre scene observed in the gwonbeon, kisaeng schools, that predominated during the Japanese colonial period, between 1910 and 1945.
 Although true gwŏnbŏn no longer existed, an academic convention developed where students would study privately with former kisaeng or gwŏnbŏn entertainers.

 Very few traditional kisaeng houses continue to operate in South Korea, and many traditions and dances are considered to be lost forever.
 Some South Korean businesses continue to escort visiting foreign business people to a kisaeng house, but these locations are mostly modern interpretations of old kisaeng houses.
 The oldest traditional kisaeng house in Korea, Ohjinam (오진암), was closed in 2010.
 Today, the kisaeng's evolution and impact on Korean society is receiving new attention as Koreans increase efforts to rediscover and revitalize their cultural and historical heritage.
 However, this interest is focused almost entirely on the historical kisaeng of the Joseon period, and not on the traces of the kisaeng which endure today.

 Prostitution is illegal in South Korea.

-North Korea

 In North Korea, according to journalist Barbara Demick, all kisaeng descendants were labelled as members of a "hostile class" and considered to have "bad songbun", i.e. "tainted blood".
 By contrast, historian Suzy Kim has documented how former kisaeng were an important subgroup of the women organized in the Korean Democratic Women's Union in the decades following the country's foundation and how they openly shared experiences of exploitation under Japanese colonial rule.
 This was particularly remarkable because "these women were situated at the bottom of the social hierarchy, rarely treated as part of the working class, even by labor organizers".
 Prostitution is illegal in North Korea.